PhunkyFoods: A Public-Private Partnership (PPP) Success Story

 - Royal Society of Public Health, 2011

-Public-Private Partnerships (PPPs) aim to unite representatives from civil society, the corporate sector, NGOs and institutions in a common goal; to add shared value to a project that will ultimately lead to benefits for both society and to the corporations involved.
+With global and national non-communicable disease (NCD) rates rising rapidly, alongside a poor global economy resulting in austerity measures and stretched national budgets, the issue of Public-Private Partnerships (PPPs) in Public Health has never been more relevant.
+PPPs aim to unite representatives from civil society, the corporate sector, NGOs and institutions in a common goal; to add shared value to a project that will ultimately lead to benefits for both society and to the corporations involved.
 Multi-stakeholder approaches are widely recognised to be necessary in order to tackle obesity epidemics on a large scale .
 Public-private collaborations are also considered to be more likely to increase the scope of financial and human resources that could be mobilised to serve public health programmes’ objectives .

 Our private partners also work hard to give PhunkyFoods a powerful voice to help us lobby government on behalf of schools to kick-start additional funding streams which they can utilise to invest in vital healthy lifestyles programmes.

-In the case of the PhunkyFoods Programme our PPPs include public funding and support (at national and local level), as well as corporate sponsorships, and has demonstrated innovation and sustainability after almost 10 years of running.
-The successes of the PPPs we have forged over the past 10 years have been formally recognised through awards from national organisations such as Business in the Community (BITC) and the Royal Society of Public Health (RSPH).
+In the case of the PhunkyFoods Programme our PPPs include public funding and support (at national and local level), as well as corporate sponsorship, and has demonstrated innovation and sustainability after almost 12 years of running.
+The successes of the PPPs we have forged over the past 12 years have been formally recognised through awards from national organisations such as Business in the Community (BITC) and the Royal Society of Public Health (RSPH).

 PhunkyFood's guidelines on partnership working

 As a member of the EPODE International Network our relationship with out private partners is governed by a long-term Commitment Charter that guarantees mutual respect and trust for each party.
 Any private partner must accept and commit to the following conditions: